 This meticulously curated list is but a gateway to the profound spiritual and aesthetic pleasures that await in the heart of Germany, beckoning travelers from around the globe to explore, admire, and be inspired.

-Learn more about fabulous places to visit in Germany with this guide to the most colorful Old Towns and this guide to the most famous landmarks.
+Learn more about fabulous places to visit in Germany with this guide to the most colorful Old Towns, the best places to visit for history lovers here and this guide to the most famous landmarks.
 You can also find all our guides to planning a trip to Germany here.